LIFE INSURANCE MYTHS BUSTED

 you address any gaps.

 Will your cover be underwritten at claim time or at time of application?
 Will the proceeds go to the correct person?
-These are all questions your financial adviser can help address for you.
+These are all questions a financial adviser can help address for you.

 ‘I’VE GOT OTHER PRIORITIES‘